Far From the Madding Crowd

-A resolution to avoid an evil is seldom framed till the evil is so far advanced as to make avoidance impossible.
+A resolution to avoid an evil is seldom framed till the evil is so far advanced as to mak avoidance impossible.

 "But since 'tis as 'tis why, it might have been worse, and I feel my thanks accordingly."

-Hardy made one of the wisest observations on writing I've ever read: The whole secret of fiction and the drama—in the constructional part—lies in the adjustment.... more
+Thomas Hardy made one of the wisest observations on writing I've ever read: The whole secret of fiction and the drama—in the constructional part—lies in the adjustment of things unusual.... more

 Far From the Madding Crowd